1. Home

 “If one X chromosome carries the orange hair gene and one the black hair gene, then he will be a calico,” Bell says.

-So now you know how a cat’s coat color could determine their gender, which is not only a super interesting fact to whip out at family gatherings, but it also inspires a newfound love for our fascinating feline friends.
+This is not only a super interesting fact to whip out at family gatherings, but it also inspires a newfound love for our fascinating feline friends.

 Attributions